amandaghassaei/gpu-io/README.md

 ## Development

 Pull requests welcome!
-I hope this library is useful to others, but realize that I also have some very specific needs that have influenced the direction of this code – so we'll see what happens.
+I hope this library is useful to others, but I also realize that I have some very specific needs that have influenced the direction of this code – so we'll see what happens.
+Please [let me know](https://twitter.com/amandaghassaei) if you end up using this, I'd love to see what you're making!

 some specific things that I think could be improved: